botheredbybees/huon-channel-marine-analytics/docs/populate_measurements_detail.md

 ## Overview

 `populate_measurements.py` is the core ETL script that extracts oceanographic measurements from CSV and NetCDF files, standardizes parameters, validates locations, and loads data into the `measurements` table.
-This is the most complex script in the pipeline, integrating parameter mapping, time parsing, spatial validation, and **multi-parameter row extraction**.
+This is the most complex script in the pipeline, integrating parameter mapping, time parsing, spatial validation, **multi-parameter row extraction**, and **3D gridded NetCDF support**.

-**Script Version:** 3.0 (Multi-Parameter CSV Support)
+**Script Version:** 3.1 (3D Gridded NetCDF + QC Filtering)
 **Dependencies:** `psycopg2`, `pandas`, `numpy`, `netCDF4`, `cftime`
 **Estimated Runtime:** 5-30 minutes per dataset (varies by file size)